 - Capitalized words have special meanings.
-See "Definitions" in Chapter Eight to understand your coverage. - The Plan will only pay benefits for services defined as Covered by this Benefits Description.
-For some services, you must use Providers who are Network Providers (see definition in Chapter Eight). - The provisions of this Benefits Description only apply as provided by law. - Certain services are excluded from coverage under the Plan.
+See "Definitions" in Chapter Nine to understand your coverage. - The Plan will only pay benefits for services defined as Covered by this Benefits Description.
+You must also use Providers (see definition in Chapter Nine).
+For some services, you must use Providers who are Network Providers. - The provisions of this Benefits Description only apply as provided by law. - Certain services are excluded from coverage under the Plan.
 You'll find general exclusions in Chapter Three.
 They apply to all services.
 Exclusions that apply to specific services appear in applicable sections of your Benefits Description. - Services not considered Medically Necessary are not covered by the Plan.
-You may appeal BCBSVT's decisions, see page 26 for more information. - This is not a long-term care policy as defined by Vermont State law at 8 V.S.A. §8082 (5). - You must follow the guidelines in this Benefits Description even if this coverage is secondary to other health care coverage for you or one of your Dependents. - The Plan Organizer and named fiduciary of the Plan, VEHI, has full discretion and authority to determine if you have coverage for certain care and how much coverage you have.
-This applies even when a Provider has prescribed a recommended service.
-VEHI has the full discretion and authority to interpret and apply the terms of your coverage, and VEHI has delegated this responsibility to BCBSVT.
-Information on appealing the decisions of BCBSVT can be found in "Chapter Four, Claims."
+You may appeal BCBSVT's decisions, see page 26 for more information. - This is not a long-term care policy as defined by Vermont State law at 8 V.S.A. §8082 (5). - You must follow the guidelines in this Benefits Description even if this coverage is secondary to other health care coverage for you or one of your Dependents. - The Plan Organizer may interpret and apply the terms of your Coverage.
+The Plan may determine if you have coverage for care.
+The Plan Organizer may also decide how much coverage you have.
+This applies even when a provider has prescribed or recommended a service.